1stfootforward/blog/_posts/2017-04-29-Probiotics-vs-Prebiotics.md

 #### Lactobacillus.

 This may be the most common probiotic.
 It’s the one you’ll find in yoghurt and other fermented foods.
-Different strains can help with diarrhea and may help with people who can’t digest lactose - the sugar in milk.
+Different strains can help with diarrhoea and may help with people who can’t digest lactose - the sugar in milk.

 #### Bifidobacterium.